 After nearly three years of juggling time between Australia, home and our jobs that involve constant travel, we returned to London having decided to spend more time being based here.
 That’s when I realised just how much my time away had affected me.

-I got into my bed and knew I never wanted to leave.
+I got into my bed at home and knew I never wanted to leave.
 It took a while to feel comfortable with being out in social situations, even with my own friends.
 I realised for nearly two years, I had been in constant ‘fight or flight’ mode.
+For nearly three years, I had been subject to frequent racism.
 In the next few months I felt my anxiety slowly easing, which led to the severity of my IBS reducing, fewer and less intense headaches and less backache.
 But there were also the little things; my fists uncurled, my jaw relaxed, I stopped grinding my teeth, my stomach stopped constantly hurting, my heart stopped racing.
 I started sleeping through the night again.

 What struck me most, however, was how I could walk down the street, go to the shop or buy a coffee and not be glared at.
 How I could have a few drinks in a pub and feel like I wasn’t been watched, discussed or stereotyped.
 No one felt the need to comment on how I ‘don’t look like’ I’m from London or how I actually ‘speak really good English’.

-Sometimes, when you’re in a situation where the majority of people, often most of a community, are doing or saying something you feel isn’t right, you do question your own mind.
+Sometimes, when you’re in a situation where the majority of people, in this case most of a community, are doing or saying something you feel isn’t right, you do question your own mind.
 Maybe I was over-reacting?
 Was I imagining it?
 Perhaps I am too sensitive?
 Maybe they don’t mean it.

-What I do know is experiencing racism in this way absolutely tore me apart.
+But they did mean it and what I do know is experiencing racism in this way absolutely tore me apart.
 I’ll forever be grateful for my parents and friends who were still here when I came home and who gathered me up and reminded me I was still the person I always was.
-And that what I had experienced was abhorrently wrong.
-I’m thankful to Brad for standing by me, even when he had to learn how to address such prejudice while facing the possibility of losing people close to him, who may never realise the devastating impact of their words and ‘jokes’.
+And that what I had experienced was abhorrent and wrong.
+I’m thankful to Brad for standing by me, even when he was forced to learn how to address such prejudice and sometimes a volatile atmosphere, while also facing the possibility of losing people close to him, who may never realise the devastating impact of their words and ‘jokes’.
 Their racism.

 As I say, it does feel like we are in a strange time right now.
 The lines between free speech and hate speech are becoming blurred.
 Despite all we have hoped and fought for, racism still happens in 2019.